ThatJeffGuy/speaker-identification-toolkit/README.md

 - Uses `PyDub` instead of `ffmpeg`.
 Requires a HuggingFace Token.
 - Confirms and converts (if necessessary) WAV to SVC/RVC standard, `44100hz PCM-16bit mono`.

-### 3. Identify the Target Speaker - BETA RELEASE
+### 3. Identify the Target Speaker - BROKEN - ACTIVE PROJECT
 - Run `identify-speaker.py` to play audio segments from diarization files and interactively map the target speaker.
 - Uses `PyAnnote.audio` for playback, for wider performance and compatibility. `playsound` fallback.

-### 4. Isolate and clean-up the Audio - UNDER DEV.
+### 4. Isolate and clean-up the Audio - BETA RELEASE
 - Run `isolate-trim.py` to extract and trim the target speaker's audio segments, preparing them for dataset creation.
 - Uses 'PyDub' instead of 'ffmpeg' to extract audio segments - while similar, pydub was more compatible than ffmpeg.